fool/owners_manual/README.md

 ## What are your primary goals as a human being?

-Everything I do is with the three goals of Efficiency, Kindness, and Understanding.
-I try very hard not to waste my time or yours;  everything I do and say comes from a place of love (see also "constructive criticism" and the golden rule); and finally am passionate about understanding a situation and associated goal before beginning work on anything.
+Everything I do is with the three high-level goals of Efficiency, Kindness, and Understanding.
+I try very hard not to waste my time or yours;  everything I do and say comes from a place of love (see also "constructive criticism" and the golden rule); and finally am extremely interested in understanding a situation and associated goal before beginning work on anything.

 ## What do you want us to know about your communication style?

 - I am an extremely quick thinker and talker.
-You don't have to be for us to work together!
+However, you don't have to be for us to work together!
 - I am straightforward and may have some unsolicited advice, but I try to make sure it is constructive and will try to turn it down a notch if you ask me to.
 - I am open to debate on anything.
 I enjoy thoughtful interaction.
 Let's learn from eachother!
 - I tend to wear my heart on my sleeve.
 I'm no good at lying or hiding my feelings.